balakreshnan/Samples2024/LLMArch/llmarch.md

 - Build a Chat style generation ai application using LLM (Long Language Model) and RAG (Retrieval Augmented Generation) architecture.
 - LLM is a language model that can generate text of arbitrary length.
+- Using your own Company or Enterprise documents to build the LLM application.
 - RAG is a retrieval augmented generation model that can generate text by referring to a document.
 - Most effective and economical way to build a generation ai application.
 - Please choose use cases that can be solved by generation ai application.